MykytaOleksandrovychVakarenko/Lessons_Calc/README.md

 * Write unit tests (xUnit / NUnit) for core methods.
 * Add CI (GitHub Actions) for automatic builds and tests.

-## License

-Add a `LICENSE` file (MIT is a good choice for learning projects).

-## Contact

-If you'd like me to customize this README to match your repository's exact structure or include specific launch examples, just let me know!